Beluki/MovieWar/README.md

   titles when a movie can't be found (either in the local database or in OMDB).

 * `--no-omdb-search` disables OMDB searching.
-Useful if the OMDB API is slow right now or on computers with no network connection.
+Useful if the OMDB API is slow right now and on computers with no network connection.

 * `--roundlimit limit` sets the number of rounds a game will last.
 The default is 10 rounds.